IBM/ibm-licensing-operator/docs2/Content/Preparing_for_installation.md

 ## Required resources

-License Service consists of two main components that require resources: the operator Deployment and the application Deployment.
+License Service consists of two main components that require resources: the operator deployment and the application deployment.

  |Parameter|Operator|Application|Overall resources|
  |---|---|---|---|